 On December 30, 2005, and in January 2006, the Company consummated the private placement sale to 19 accredited investors of units consisting of convertible promissory notes and detachable warrants ("the WestPark private placement").
 Gross proceeds raised were \$250,000 on December 30, 2005 and \$250,000 in January 2006, totaling an aggregate of \$500,000 in gross proceeds.
-Each unit was comprised of: (a) a nine month note in the principal amount of \$25,000 bearing 9% simple interest, payable semi-annually, with the 2nd payment paid upon maturity, convertible into shares of the Company's common stock at a conversion price of \$.60 per share; and (b) 41,667 detachable three year warrants, each for the purchase of one share of common stock at an exercise price of \$1.20 per share.
-The notes were subject to mandatory conversion by the Company if the closing price of the common stock had been at least \$1.80 for a period of at least 10 consecutive trading days prior to the date on which notice of conversion was sent by the Company to the holders of the promissory notes, and if the underlying shares were then registered for resale with the SEC.
+Each unit was comprised of: (a) a nine month note in the principal amount of \$25,000 bearing 9% simple interest, payable semi-annually, with the 2nd payment paid upon maturity, convertible into shares of the Company's Common Stock at a conversion price of \$.60 per share; and (b) 41,667 detachable three year warrants, each for the purchase of one share of Common Stock at an exercise price of \$1.20 per share.
+The notes were subject to mandatory conversion by the Company if the closing price of the Common Stock had been at least \$1.80 for a period of at least 10 consecutive trading days prior to the date on which notice of conversion was sent by the Company to the holders of the promissory notes, and if the underlying shares were then registered for resale with the SEC.
 Holders of the units are entitled to certain registration rights (see below).
-The Company issued to WestPark Capital, Inc., the placement agent for the WestPark private placement, (i) 50,000 shares of common stock (25,000 shares on December 30, 2005 and 25,000 shares in January 2006); and (ii) warrants to purchase an aggregate of 83,334 shares of the Company's common stock (41,667 on December 30, 2005 and 41,667 in January 2006).
-By January 2007 all the convertible promissory notes issued in the WestPark private placement had either been converted into shares of the Company's common stock or repaid by the Company (see below).
+The Company issued to WestPark Capital, Inc., the placement agent for the WestPark private placement, (i) 50,000 shares of Common Stock (25,000 shares on December 30, 2005 and 25,000 shares in

 In May 2006, the Company entered into an advisory agreement with Duncan Capital Group LLC ("Duncan").
 Pursuant to the advisory agreement, Duncan is providing to the Company on a non-exclusive best efforts basis, services as a financial consultant in connection with any equity or debt financing, merger, acquisition as well as with other financial matters.
-In return for these services, the Company was paying to Duncan a monthly retainer fee of \$7,500 (50% of which could be paid by the Company in shares of its common stock valued at fair market value) and reimbursing it for its reasonable out-of-pocket expenses up to \$12,000.
-Pursuant to the advisory agreement, Duncan also agreed that it or an affiliate would act as lead investor in a proposed private placement of securities, for a fee of \$200,000 in cash and 240,000 shares of restricted common stock.
+In return for these services, the Company was paying to Duncan a monthly retainer fee of \$7,500 (50% of which could be paid by the Company in shares of its Common Stock valued at fair market value) and reimbursing it for its reasonable out-of-pocket expenses up to \$12,000.
+Pursuant to the advisory agreement, Duncan also agreed that it or an affiliate would act as lead investor in a proposed private placement of securities, for a fee of \$200,000 in cash and 240,000 shares of restricted Common Stock.
 On June 2, 2006 (the "June 2006 private placement"), the Company entered into a securities purchase agreement with 17 accredited investors (the "June 2006 investors").
 DCI Master LDC, an affiliate of Duncan, acted as lead investor.
 Duncan received its fee as described above.
-The Company issued to each June 2006 investor shares of its common stock at a per-share price of \$0.44 along with a five-year warrant to purchase a number of shares of common stock equal to 50% of the number of shares of common stock purchased by the June 2006 investor (together with the common stock issued, the "June 2006 securities").
+The Company issued to each June 2006 investor shares of its Common Stock at a per-share price of \$0.44 along with a five-year warrant to purchase a number of shares of Common Stock equal to 50% of the number of shares of Common Stock purchased by the June 2006 investor (together with the Common Stock issued, the "June 2006 securities").
 The gross proceeds from this sale were \$2,079,000.
 In February 2007, the term of this agreement was extended through December 2007.
-Additionally, it was amended to provide that the monthly retainer fee be paid by issuing to Duncan an aggregate of 150,000 shares of common stock vesting monthly over the remaining term of the agreement.
+Additionally, it was amended to provide that the monthly retainer fee be paid by issuing to Duncan an aggregate of 150,000 shares of Common Stock vesting monthly over the remaining term of the agreement.